shairez/JSON-Schema-Factory/README.md

 JSON-Schema-Factory
 ===================

-Lets you create new Javascript Objects with default values from a given JSON schema
+Lets you create new Javascript Objects with default values from a given JSON schema draft 4